Exterior view of St Pancras in London

 Some of the UK's most beloved architecture is built with brick and it's still widely used today in houses, modern offices and commercial buildings.
 This is mainly because of the aesthetic properties they provide.

-Technically, it's the old Midland Grand Hotel façade that we'll be focusing on but frankly that's what everyone thinks of when you say St. Pancras, isn't it.
+Technically, it's the old Midland Grand Hotel façade that we'll be focusing on, but that's what everyone thinks of when you say St Pancras, isn't it?

-St. Pancras International train station is known for a number of things.
-For some it's the single sprung arch roof of the train shed itself or the fact that you can hop on a train to France.
+St Pancras International train station is known for a few things.
+For some it's the single-sprung arch roof of the train shed itself or the fact that you can hop on a train to France.

 For others, it's the pianos dotted around the concourse of the shopping area.
 It's certainly become a popular tourist destination in recent years.